toepoke/pAppwords/README.md

 ## Why Pappwords?

-It's a play on words of app, password and papp (if your password has been in a breach, it's a bit papp :smile:)
+It's a play on words of app, password and papp - *if your password has been in a breach, it's a bit papp :-)*

 ## How It Works